jshuadvd/LongRoPE/README.md

 - **Attention Mechanisms**: Enhanced attention mechanisms are integrated to ensure that the model can focus on relevant parts of the input sequence, even with the extended context.

+- **Token-wise Attention**: Token-wise attention mechanisms are introduced to capture the contextual relationships between tokens, allowing the model to better understand the semantic meaning of the input.

 ### Performance and Applications